In which situations do we incur this type of waste?

 Break into groups of 2-3 people, preferably with a mix of roles in the groups.
 This helps to build awareness of the waste everyone else is dealing with on your team.
 Then, each group selects their first topic and spends a short amount of time writing post-its to answer the two questions above.
 Limit it to 2 or 3 minutes per topic and 2 post-its per person for each topic to avoid getting swamped with data.
 When the timebox is up, each group cycles to the next category until everyone has had an opportunity to contribute to each.

 What themes are emerging?
 What do participants notice?
 Use dot-voting to decide which topics are important enough to further discuss in the next phase.

-Divide a flip chart into boxes headed with 'Keep', 'Drop' and 'Add'.
+Head 2 flip charts with 'Worked well' and 'Do differently next time' respectively.
 Ask your participants to write concrete proposals for each category - 1 idea per index card.
 Let them write in silence for a few minutes.
 Let everyone read out their notes and post them to the appropriate category.
 Lead a short discussion on what the top 20% beneficial ideas are.
 Vote on it by distributing dots or X's with a marker, e.g. 1, 2, and 3 dots for each person to distribute.
 The top 2 or 3 become your action items.

 Let team members appreciate each other and end positively Source:

 Agile Retrospectives who took it from 'The Satir Model: Family Therapy and Beyond'

 Start by giving a sincere appreciation of one of the participants.
 It can be anything they contributed: help to the team or you, a solved problem, ...Then invite others and wait for someone to work up the nerve.
 Close, when no one has talked for a minute.